Meet the Team

 Simon Davies MA(Cantab); MEng; MSETP; RAF

 I am a parent at Kymbrook School and am very proud to be associated with these two brilliant schools.
 I believe strongly that a good primary education is the foundation of learning throughout life and I am particularly enthusiastic about using real-world science and engineering projects to stimulate the imaginations of children.
-As the Lead Governor for Special Educational Needs and Disabilities, I am passionate about ensuring our schools maintain their reputations as nurturing and caring environments for our children.
+I am passionate about ensuring our schools maintain their reputations as nurturing and caring environments for our children.

 I am the son of two teachers and grew up in Raunds.
 After studying aeronautical engineering at Cambridge University, I joined the RAF where I spent 16 years as a fighter pilot, flight instructor and test pilot.
 I am now a freelance aviation consultant and a visiting research fellow at Cranfield University.